Exclusive offer from TechRadar and TunnelBear

 We kept our test question simple, and after submitting it, TunnelBear said "we do our best to address all issues within 48 hours."
 It's hard to get enthusiastic about a potential two day wait, especially when the live chat support from ExpressVPN and others can get you a first response within a couple of minutes.

-This seems to be very much a worst case, though, and we had a friendly, helpful and accurate reply in a speedy 70 minutes.
-We would still prefer the option of live chat, but as email support goes, TunnelBear seems faster than most.
+This seems to be very much a worst case, though.
+We had a friendly, helpful and accurate reply in six hours, and we've seen even better results in previous reviews (last time, we were waiting only 70 minutes.)
+We would still prefer the option of live chat, but as email support goes, TunnelBear isn't bad at all.

 It's not the largest, fastest or most powerful of VPNs, but TunnelBear's ease of use and strong focus on opening up its systems to scrutiny deserve a lot of credit.
 Worth a look for all but the most demanding users.